Varaha Lakshmi Narasimha temple, Simhachalam: Giripradakshina

 Giripradakshina is an annual festival celebrated on the full moon day of the Ashadha month.
 It is based on the custom that the devotees can receive Narasimha's blessings by circumambulating around the hill on which he is seated.
 Devotees, majority of them hailing from the countryside, observe a fast on the day and offer pradakshinas to the hill.
 They cover a distance of 30,000 metres and pay a visit to the sanctum after which they have dinner.
 Those who cannot afford to walk around the hill offer 108 pradakshinas in the temple.
 Another similar festival in Simhachalam is Grama pradakshina, where the utsava idol is taken to the villages nearby in a procession.
-An inscription dated 1242 AD records provision by Purushottama Nayaka for conducting this festival.
-Grama pradakshina is believed to be based on superstitions; people hoped that the utsava idol's entry would bring prosperity to the village and its inmates.
+An inscription dated 1242 CE records provision by Purushottama Nayaka for conducting this festival.
+Grama pradakshina is believed to be based on Faith; people hoped that the utsava idol's entry would bring prosperity to the village and its inmates.